kevoreilly/CAPEv2/README.md

-## First BETA of CAPEv2! you are welcome to test and report any bug
+## CAPEv2! you are welcome to test and report any bug

 * Python3
-* agent.py is tested with python 3.7.2 x86
+* agent.py is tested with python (3.7.2|3.8) x86
 * host python3 vetsion 3.6.8

+#### What doesn't work
+* peepdf as it's a py2
+* volatility details, the bridge exist to use VolatilityAPI with vol3, but not to run the default modules
+* malware config parsers as they are also py2

 ## CAPE: Malware Configuration And Payload Extraction